Anomaly Detection via Multi-Scale Contrasted Memory: Experiments

 \subsection{Memory size}

 The memory size must be carefully chosen at every scale to reach a good balance between the normal class prototype coverage and the memory usage during training and inference.
-We present in this section some rules of thumb regarding the sizing of memory layers depending on the scale through two experiments.
+This section presents some rules of thumb regarding the sizing of memory layers depending on the scale.

 We start by plotting the relation between the last scale memory size, the representation separability, and the final AD performance in \cref{fig:mem-size}.
 As one could expect, higher memory size produces better quality representations and more accurate anomaly detector.
 However, we can notice that increasing the memory size above 256 has significantly less impact on the anomaly detector performance.
 Therefore a good trade-off between memory usage and performance seems to be at 256 on CIFAR-10.

-Furthermore, we study the impact of feature map scale on the required size of memory.
+Furthermore, we study the impact of feature map scale on the required memory size.
 In \cref{fig:mem-scale} we fix the last scale memory size to 256 and look at the AD accuracy for different ratios of memory size between each scale.
-An interesting observation is that lower scales seem to benefit more from a larger memory than higher scales.
-We can hypothesis that the feature vectors of more local texture-oriented features will be richer and more variable than global object-oriented features.
-Memory layers thus need to be of higher capacity to capture this complexity.
+Interestingly, lower scales seem to benefit more from a larger memory than higher scales.
+We can hypothesis that the feature vectors of more local texture-oriented features will be richer and more variable than global object-oriented ones.
+Memory layers thus need to be of higher capacity to capture the complexity.